createdbypete/createdbypete.com/source/articles/2014-02-02-ruby-on-rails-development-setup-for-mac-osx.md

 ### Install Command Line Tools

-Installion of Command Line Tools for Mavericks/Yosemite has changed from the previous versions, there is now a single command you can run in the terminal to trigger the install.
+Installation of Command Line Tools for Mavericks/Yosemite has changed from the previous versions, there is now a single command you can run in the terminal to trigger the install.

     xcode-select --install